History of Pat McAfee in Timeline

 On November 24, 2018, Pat McAfee made his college football broadcasting debut on Fox, calling a game between Baylor and Texas Tech.

-2018: WWE NXT Analyst
+2018: NXT TakeOver Analyst

 During 2018, Pat McAfee began appearing on WWE programming as a pre-show analyst for the company's NXT TakeOver events.
+He continued his mini-feud with Adam Cole.

 2018: Professional Baseball Debut

-2018: Guest Commentator for WWE's NXT TakeOver
+2018: Guest Commentator for WWE NXT TakeOver

 In 2018, Pat McAfee served as a guest commentator for WWE's NXT TakeOver events.
+This marked his initial involvement with WWE before signing a contract with the promotion.

 2018: Guest Hosting for Fox Sports